gbeckers/Darr/README.rst

 Con's:

--  **No compression**, although it is of course possible to simply compress the darr files with a compression tool for archiving purposes.
+-  **No direct access to compressed data**, although it is of course possible to simply compress darr files for archiving purposes.
--  **Multiple files**.
-The data, the data description, and the metadata are stored in separate files, though all within a single directory.
 -  **Inefficient (storage-wise) for very small arrays**.
 If you have a zillion small arrays, and storage space in a concern, use other approaches.

 Installation